 Before you begin exercising, remember that it is important to talk to your health care provider.
-If you are already exercising, you may be able to keep up with your routine and adapt it as you grow.
+If you are already exercising, you will probably be able to keep up with your routine and adapt it as you grow.
 Keep your heart rate under 140 beats per minute and avoid overheating, especially in your first trimester.
 Exercise and pregnancy usually work well together.

 Exercise and Pregnancy: Recommendations

 Pregnant women who perform Kegel exercises often find they have an easier birth.
 Strengthening these muscles during pregnancy can help you develop the ability to control your muscles during labor and delivery.
 Toning all of these muscles will also minimize two common problems during pregnancy: bladder leaks and hemorrhoids.

 Kegel exercises are also recommended after pregnancy to promote perineal healing, regain bladder control, and strengthen pelvic floor muscles.
 The best thing about Kegel exercises is that they can be done anywhere, and no one knows you’re doing them.

 Many health care providers and fitness professionals say swimming is the safest exercise for pregnant women.
 Swimming keeps your body toned without adding weight and stress to your joints.
 When swimming you are raising your heart rate and enjoying a safe cardiovascular exercise that is not likely to cause overheating.

 Another benefit of swimming during pregnancy comes from the safety of not falling.
 During pregnancy your balance will be off and this make you more susceptible to tripping or falling.
 Swimming cancels that risk (at least while you are in the pool).
 Although swimming is a water sport, you should avoid scuba diving or water skiing.